10 Tips for Creating an Outstanding Undergraduate Architecture Portfolio

 In case you need to create a PDF, make sure to look out for the size limitation.
 If it’s bigger than the limit, try to compress the images and the file as well.
 For a printed portfolio, make sure to choose the right paper quality, so your work is presented in the best way possible.

 If they ask for a link to your portfolio, create one in Archifolio.
 This will give you a stunning portfolio in a matter of minutes.
-You can set your own domain (think yourname.com), upload your content, choose a design that fits you and end up with a portfolio that you can be proud of.
+You can set your own domain (think yourname.com), upload your content, choose a design that fits your style and end up with a portfolio that you can be proud of.

 2. Create a cover page/set up your main page